Lake Moels

 Lake Moels (Mölssee) is a lake of Tyrol, Austria.

 It can be found at the upper part of the Wattental valley at a height of 2,240 metres.
-With an area of 3.46 ha, it is one larger lakes in the area.
+With an area of 3.46 ha, it is one of the larger lakes in the area.
 The lake can be reached by following the road Wattentalstraße beginning in Wattens.
 Then above the Moels Alp the lake may be gained by walking up a pretty steep trail heading for the Moels col (Mölser Scharte).
 The mountain lake lies within a military training area, so it can be only visited at certain particular times.